Overview

 3

-This introductory course provides students with a grounding in basic switching, routing and general protocols.
+This introductory course provides students a grounding in basic switching, routing and general protocols.
 These are analyzed and implemented from both a functionality and vulnerability viewpoint.
 The configuration of defensive and offensive tools is practiced in the lab environment.

 3